Revenue Maximization for Buyers with Costly Participation

+Note that this class includes traditional simultaneous-move direct revelation mechanisms, as this corresponds to each $\info_i$ being an empty message.
+When there is only a single buyer, a sequential opt-out-or-revelation mechanism has an especially natural form: it is simply a direct-revelation mechanism (characterized by a truthful allocation and payment rule) in which each buyer type $(v_i, c_i)$ is permitted to opt out, and will do so precisely if her expected utility from the mechanism is less than $c_i$.

+In \cref{sec:revelation} we prove that any mechanism protocol can be converted into a sequential opt-out-or-revelation mechanism with the same distribution over outcomes (and hence the same expected revenue).

+\begin{lemma} For any type distribution $\jointF$, any mechanism $\mech$, and any Bayes-Nash equilibrium of the corresponding game, there exists a sequential opt-out-or-revelation mechanism $\widehat{\mech}$ and a truthful equilibrium of $\widehat{\mech}$ that generates the same distribution over outcomes. \end{lemma}

-When there is $n\!=\!1$ buyer, we say that an opt-out-or-revelation mechanism $\mech$ posts a price if there exists a price $p$ such that the mechanism awards the item with probability $1$ for a price of $p$ if the buyer participates and reports a value of no less than $p$, and if the item is not awarded and not price is charged otherwise.
+\paragraph{Posted-Price Mechanisms} When there is a single buyer ($n=1$), we say that a sequential opt-out-or-revelation mechanism $\mech$ \emph{posts a price} if there exists a price $p$ such that the mechanism awards the item with probability~$1$ for a price of $p$ if the buyer participates and reports a value of no less than $p$, and otherwise the item is not awarded and $p=0$.